prometheus/alertmanager/docs/configuration.md

 # DEPRECATED: Use source_matchers below.
 source_match_re:
   [ <labelname>: <regex>, ... ]

-# A list of matchers for which one or more alerts have
+# A list of matchers (ANDed together) for which one or more alerts have
 # to exist for the inhibition to take effect.
 source_matchers:
   [ - <matcher> ... ]